 So why do we spend so much time practicing this?

-One reason is because advantage drills allow us to isolate a very specific aspect of skill development and application.
+One reason is because advantage drills provide us with very specific affordances, most notably in drive and kick situations.
 For example, in Angle One-on-One a player is working to leverage advantage with an angled dribble, followed by working on finishing within the context of that advantage.
 Advantage drills are useful, but players need to become accustomed to creating their own advantage too, otherwise, they will be limited in games.
 Adding these situations into work-outs is the next step for any player development coaches wishing to help their players obtain higher levels of game transfer.

 Traditional vs. Constraints-Led Approach

 The traditional approach is more common in the skill training world.
 This is where the trainer demonstrates a move and asks the player to repeat the move exactly as demonstrated, over and over again, 1-on-0 and in a blocked practice setting.
-To create a more effective player development environment, elements of a constraints-led approach can instead be adopted.
-There are three main constraints: individual (constraints on the physical/psychological characteristics of a basketball player which can change over fast or slow time scales), environment (physical properties external to player such as culture, playing surface, societal expectations, media etc) and task (the goal of a small-sided game which is more specific such as the number of players, rules used, playing space etc).
+To create a more effective player development environment, a constraints-led approach can be adopted.
+There are three main constraints: individual (characteristics of a basketball player which can change over fast or slow time scales), environment (physical properties external to player such as culture, playing surface, societal expectations, media etc) and task (the goal of a small-sided game which is more specific such as the number of players, rules used, playing space etc).

-By moving away from traditional approaches to applying constraint-led principles, coaches will be able to create more effective learning environments which keep perception-action coupled and reflect aspects of the real game.
+By moving away from traditional approaches to applying the CLA, coaches will be able to create more effective learning environments which keep perception-action coupled and reflect aspects of the real game.

 For more on a Constraint-Led Approach listen to this podcast with Immersion’s Chris Oliver and Alex Sarama where this very topic is discussed: